 At Andover eCademy, students take self-paced online classes with certified teachers.
 Lessons are designed to move at the student’s own pace.

 Andover eCademy serves students throughout the state of Kansas in grades K-12.
-Students who are currently expelled from another Kansas school can have their expulsion reviewed based on records and conversations with the former school district.
-These will be evaluated on a case-by-case basis.
+Students who are currently expelled or suspended from another Kansas school will not be eligible.

-At Andover eCademy, your child will be given an unprecedented degree of accessibility, flexibility, and efficiency so that he or she has the opportunity to receive a high-quality education and prepare for his or her future.
-This means your child will receive a great deal of personal attention from teachers, have more extensive course offerings than traditional schools, and learn in a safe environment.
-We believe that a quality education is one that helps each student achieve his or her highest potential.
+At Andover eCademy, your child will be given an unprecedented degree of accessibility, flexibility and efficiency so that he or she has the opportunity to receive a high-quality education and prepare for his or her future.
+This means your child will receive a great deal of personal attention from teachers, have more extensive course offerings than traditional schools and learn in a safe environment.
+We believe that quality education is one that helps each student achieve his or her highest potential.

 Yes, Andover eCademy’s curriculum has been approved by the Kansas State Department of Education and meets both State and Common Core standards.